 What to do in Seoul?
 Seoul is a bustling city full of old palaces and modern skyscrapers.
 In Seoul, you wander seamlessly from charming old streets into wide boulevards with towering skyscrapers.
 You can shop till you drop for the newest gadgets and dive into the nightlife in the trendy and cosmopolitan Itaewon district.

 The view from the top of N Seoul Tower is breathtaking but we were completely blown away by the views on Seoul from Bukhansan National Park.
 This park with its imposing mountains and historic temples borders the city in the North and is a great place to unwind.

-Here we compiled 39 of our favorite things to do in Seoul.
+Here we compiled 39 of our favorite things to do in Seoul, South Korea.
 These include some of the best places to visit in Seoul, the most popular Seoul attractions and ideas for getting more off the beaten track.

 For information on how to fit these recommendations into your travel plan, check out our Seoul itinerary for 3 to 7 days.
 If you are looking for a 4 day Seoul itinerary, click here.
 If you like to make Seoul your base to discover other highlights in South Korea, check out our Seoul day trips guide.